 When Launcher starts, there is no need to undergo a username/password check.
+This enables the auto-run requirement for Launcher.
 But when users want to click on the icon of Launcher on system tray, Launcher will popup a username/password dialog the first time for menu popup or when Launcher is locked.
 If a user fails to pass the authentication check, no menu will show up.
 If a user fails 3 consecutive tries he/she will be locked out for a period of 60 seconds.

-After passing authentication, users will be able to use all functions.
-If users want to leave the computer, it is possible to lock the Launcher for security reason.
-When Launcher is locked, the user will need to pass authentication again to see the popup menu.
+After passing identification and authentication, users will be able to use all functions.
+If users want to leave the computer, it is possible to lock the Launcher for security reasons.
+When Launcher is locked, the user will need to pass the identification and authentication again to see the popup menu.